SEC's mixed signals and legal actions on Ethereum staking shake the market

 • The following is an excerpt from The Block’s Data and Insights newsletter.

-Ethereum ETH -5.26% staking has long been known to draw the attention of the U.S. Securities and Exchange Commission.
+Ethereum staking has long been known to draw the attention of the U.S. Securities and Exchange Commission.
 While the long-term impacts of the agency's crackdown on staking are still uncertain, early responses indicate significant regulatory shifts ahead.

 The SEC had previously gone after staking services at Kraken and Coinbase, and the spot Ethereum ETF issuers all removed staking from their applications to get approval.